-In a nutshell, the NPS-FM directs regional councils, in consultation with their communities, to set objectives for the state of fresh water bodies in the future and to set limits to meet these objectives.
+In a nutshell, the NPS-FM directs regional councils, in consultation with their communities, to set objectives for the state of fresh water bodies in their regions and to set limits to meet these objectives.

 Some of the key requirements of the NPS-FM are to:

 - safeguard fresh water’s life-supporting capacity, ecosystem processes, and indigenous species

 - safeguard the health of people who come into contact with the water

 - maintain or improve the overall quality of fresh water within a region

 - protect the significant values of wetlands and outstanding freshwater bodies

 - follow a specific process (sometimes referred to as the National Objectives Framework or NOF) for identifying the values that tāngata whenua and communities have for water, and using a specified set of water quality measures (called attributes) to set objectives

 - set limits on resource use (eg, how much water can be taken or how much of a contaminant can be discharged) to meet limits over time and ensure they continue to be met